Always Evolving And Adapting

 The SEC’s Recent Guidance On Shell Companies

-The reverse merger marketplace has always been very active on OTC Markets, but in the last few years, it has become much more active on Nasdaq and NYSE/NYSE American, as well as many companies have struggled with depressed valuations and the ability to maintain continued listing requirements.
-Through consistent comment letters issued as part of these transactions, the SEC has communicated a policy whereby they are treating a public company as a shell company if the primary purpose of the reverse merger is to provide cash and a stock exchange listing to a private company and especially so where the reverse merger is accounted for as a reverse capitalization.
+The reverse merger marketplace has always been very active on OTC Markets.
+But, in the last few years, it has become much more active on the Nasdaq and the NYSE/NYSE American.
+Many companies have struggled with depressed valuations and the ability to maintain continued listing requirements.
+The SEC treats a public company as a shell company if a reverse merger primarily provides cash and a stock listing.
+This policy is especially applicable when the reverse merger accounts as a reverse capitalization.

-- Whether the primary purpose of the reverse merger is to provide cash and a stock exchange listing to a private company
+• Purpose of the reverse merger is to provide cash and a stock exchange listing to a private company

-- Whether the prior operations of the public company will continue post-business combination and to what extent
+• Prior operations of the public company will continue post-business combination and to what extent

-- Whether the pre-closing public company assets will be sold or otherwise divested
+• Preclosing public company assets will be sold or otherwise divested

 The Implications Of A Public Company Being Deemed A Shell Company

-- A shell company and post-business combination company don’t qualify to use incorporation by reference in Exchange Act reports, proxy or information statements or Form S-1 (including forward incorporation by reference) until three years after completing a business combination (see https://securities-law-blog.com/2019/10/29/incorporation-by-reference/ for more on incorporation by reference).
+• These companies cannot use incorporation by reference in Exchange Act reports, proxy or information statements, or Form S-1 until three years post-business combination completion.

 Potential Unintended Consequences: The Seasoning Rule

-Although all the unintended consequences cannot be known, there is one that stands out front and center, and it would result in a reverse merger with a public company “deemed a shell” being treated completely differently than a reverse merger with a SPAC.
-Nasdaq, NYSE and NYSE American all have “change of control” rules.
-In general, the exchanges require shareholder approval prior to the issuance of securities when the issuance or potential issuance will result in a change of control of the company (for more on the change of control shareholder voting rules, see https://securities-law-blog.com/2019/04/09/nasdaq-and-nyse-american-shareholder-approval-requirements-change-of-control/).
-This is innocuous enough.
+Although all the unintended consequences cannot be known, there is one that stands out.
+A reverse merger with a “deemed shell” public company is treated differently than one with a SPAC.
+Nasdaq, NYSE and NYSE American have “change of control” rules requiring shareholder approval before issuing securities that change company control.

-NYSE American Company Guide Section 341 Provides:
+NYSE American Company Guide Section 341 Provisions

-For the purposes of this provision, a “reverse merger” is a transaction or series of transactions whereby a listed issuer combines with, or into, an entity not listed on the exchange, resulting in a change of control of the listed issuer and potentially allowing such an unlisted entity to obtain an exchange listing.
-In determining whether a change of control constitutes a reverse merger, the exchange will consider all relevant factors, including, but not limited to, changes in the management, board of directors, voting power, ownership and financial structure of the listed issuer.
-The exchange will also consider the nature of the businesses and the relative size of both the listed issuer and the unlisted entity.
+In this provision, a “reverse merger” is a transaction whereby a listed issuer combines with an entity not listed on the exchange, resulting in a change of control of the listed issuer and potentially allowing such an unlisted entity to obtain an exchange listing.

 The exchange will refuse to list additional securities of a listed issuer in connection with a reverse merger unless the post-transaction entity meets the standards for initial listing and the listed issuer obtains shareholder approval of the issuance of such securities as required by Section 713(b).
 In addition to the applicable per-share fee for additional listings set forth in Section 142, there is a one-time charge of $10,000 for listings of additional securities in connection with reverse mergers unless the effective date of the reverse merger occurs within 24 months following the initial listing on the exchange, in which case there is a one-time charge of $5,000 for listings of additional securities and no per share fee for additional listings.